What is one of the main characteristics of a Design Patent?

 Prepare for the Manual of Patent Examining Procedure Exam.
 Study with quizzes and multiple-choice questions, with hints and explanations.
 Master the MPEP content and excel in your exam!

-A design patent primarily focuses on the ornamental design of a functional item rather than its utility.
-The significant characteristic of a design patent is its term of protection, which is set at 14 years from the date of grant, as established by U.S. patent law.
+A design patent is primarily characterized by its focus on the ornamental design of a functional item rather than the functional aspects of an invention.
+The length of a design patent's term is fundamental to understanding its nature, and it is granted for a maximum of 14 years from the date of grant, as specified by U.S. law.

 Subscribe